Wrench1815/Tic-Tac-Toe/README.md

 1. Open a Developers Command Line as Admin.
 2. cd to the directory where you extracted the code or where GitHub cloned it.
-3. Type 'cl Tic-Tac-Toe.cpp /EHsc' (EHsc is to handle some Exception) and press Enter.
+3. Type 'cl Tic-Tac-Toe.cpp /EHsc' (EHsc is to handle some Exception regarding the use getch() instead of \_getch() ) and press Enter.
 4. Here's the compiled Executable.

 # Download Directly